Let’s get this straight from the start; it’s called the South Carolina Lowcountry, not the “Low Country”.

 The homes in Beaufort’s historic Old Point area consist of a mixture of beautiful mansions, like the Tabby Manse (pictured above), alongside smaller homes that typically feature metal roofing, wood siding (often painted white or a classic shade of yellow), and black shutters.

-In fact, the black shutter game is so strong in Beaufort that I sometimes wonder if homeowners get a bonus if their home includes a front porch, black shutters, and has an American flag on display.
+In fact, the black shutter game is so strong in Beaufort that I sometimes wonder if homeowners get a bonus if their home includes black shutters (as well as a front porch with an American flag on display).

 Tabby construction is something you’ll see pretty often in the old section of Beaufort.
 Many of the structures in that area were made from a mixture of sand, lime, ash, and crushed oyster shells.